-Outbound connections from the SmartSense Gateway to the external Hortonworks SmartSense analysis environment use SFTP to transmit bundles to Hortonworks.
+Outbound connections from the SmartSense Gateway to the external Hortonworks SmartSense analysis environment use HTTPS to transmit bundles to Hortonworks.
 Specific connectivity details for the SmartSense environment are outlined in SmartSense Ports & Traffic Flow.

-3.6.2.
+3.3.2.
 Installing and Starting SmartSense Gateway

 The SmartSense Gateway is not managed by Ambari and must be installed manually.
 It is included in the same smartsense-hst-\$HST\VERSION package used for the HST server and HST agent.
-You access this package in the public Ambari 2.2.0 repository, if you are using Ambari 2.2.x, or on the Tools tab of the Hortonworks support portal, for non-Ambari and Ambari 2.1.x installations.
+You can access this package in your Ambari repository; additionally, it is available or on the Tools tab of the Hortonworks support portal.

-1. Install the SmartSense package on the chosen gateway host:

-• RHEL, CentOS, or SLES:
+- 1. Install the SmartSense package on the chosen gateway host: - RHEL, CentOS, or SLES:

+'''

-rpm -ivh smartsense-hst-\$HST\VERSION.rpm
+rpm -ivh smartsense-hst-$HST_VERSION.rpm

+'''